vibinex/vibinex-server/README.md

 ## Contribute

-1. Fork or Clone Repository
+1. Fork and Clone Repository

 2. Enter the Repository Folder and install dependencies